I’ve seen it happen dozens of times.

 Demystifying commercial real estate security deposits

-Pop quiz: What do commercial real estate security deposits have in common with the one you paid to rent your first apartment?
+Pop quiz: What do commercial real estate security deposits for office space have in common with the one you paid to rent your first apartment?

 This is where a lot of the confusion stems.
 Tenants assume a security deposit is meant to cover potential damage over the term of their lease.
 In commercial leases, that’s only part of what your security deposit is used for.